Access4all/a11y-checklist/en/wcag/2-operable/2.4-navigable/2.4.7-focus-visible/README.md

 ## Understanding (long)

-If the keyboard focus is not or insufficiently visible, this makes navigation using the keyboard considerably more difficult (see 📜-2.1.1).
-The often low-contrast default style of many browsers is sufficient as a keyboard focus according to WCAG 2.1 (provided it remains visible throughout all elements); a minimum contrast is only required at level AAA (see 📜-2.4.13).
+If the keyboard focus is not or insufficiently visible, this makes navigation using the keyboard considerably more difficult (see **📜-2.1.1 Keyboard**).
+The often low-contrast default style of many browsers is sufficient as a keyboard focus according to WCAG 2.1 (provided it remains visible throughout all elements); a minimum contrast is only required at level AAA (see **📜-2.4.13 TRANSLATION MISSING**).
 For many people, however, the focus is not sufficiently visible.

 We therefore also recommend the following at level AA: Always ensure that the keyboard focus is clearly visible at all times by defining a prominent, high-contrast style for it.
 A clearly visible frame should characterise focussed links, buttons, radio buttons, checkboxes, linked graphic elements, etc. The CSS attribute `outline` is particularly suitable for this, e.g. `outline: 2px dotted black`.

 Please note in particular:

-- If the focus only causes a colour change (e.g. inverting text and background colour), this must be specially optimised for the forced colours mode (✅-9).
+- If the focus only causes a colour change (e.g. inverting text and background colour), this must be specially optimised for the forced colours mode (**✅-9 High contrast mode**).
     - A simple and effective trick: never set `outline: none`, but use `outline-color: transparent`.
 In forced colours mode, the outline remains visible.
-- Focussed elements must also fulfil the contrast requirements (see 📜-1.4.3).
+- Focussed elements must also fulfil the contrast requirements (see **📜-1.4.3 Contrast (Minimum)**).
-- Elements that are not visually visible but can be focussed must be displayed with focus (such as jump links, see also 📜-2.4.1).
+- Elements that are not visually visible but can be focussed must be displayed with focus (such as jump links, see also **📜-2.4.1 Bypass Blocks**).
 - The focus should be displayed consistently, i.e. it should be applied equally to as many interactive elements as possible.

-As of WCAG 2.2, 📜-2.4.11 also applies.
+As of WCAG 2.2, **📜-2.4.11 Focus Not Obscured (Minimum)** also applies.

 ### Responsibilities